 Paper and cardboard

-Paper wrappings and bags, cardboard packages and corrugated cardboard boxes can all be recycled into new paper fibre products.
+Paper wrappers and bags, cardboard packages and corrugated cardboard boxes can all be recycled into new paper fibre products.

-Confectionery wrappings are made of cellophane, so they can be recycled as energy waste.
+Confectionery wrappers are made of cellophane, so they can be recycled as energy waste.

-Bread and candy bags are usually made of plastic, and so are the trays used in packaging confectionery such as filled chocolates and marmalades.
+Bread and confectionery bags are usually made of plastic, and so are the trays used in packaging confectionery, such as filled chocolates and marmalades.
 You can recycle plastic packages as energy waste.
 Plastic bags can also be used again for packaging food or other items.
 Just make sure they are clean!

 Packages made of aluminium, such as aluminium foil chocolate wrappers and pie trays, can be recycled with waste metal.
 Remember to wash the trays thoroughly before recycling.

 Check the recycling of other materials with your local waste management company.

 Please note that recycling schemes vary country by country and it is not possible to recycle some materials everywhere.

 While you recycle and reuse, we at Fazer do the same thing.
 Here are a couple of examples of interesting things that might not be that visible for you but happen every day, all year round.

 Wooden pallets are the only kind of wooden packaging used by Fazer.
 We use the same pallets for several years.
 We repair broken pallets and recycle the waste wood to produce other wood and paper products, among others.